-The common pheasant is widely found in the south of Scotland and the Scottish Borders (particularly in the Moorfoot, Moffat, Lowther and Lammermuir Hills).
+The common pheasant is widely found in the south of Scotland and Scotland (particularly in the Moorfoot, Moffat, Lowther and Lammermuir Hills).
 The birds originated in Asia and the Far East, an modern male pheasants commonly have chestnut, brown, green and black markings on their body and tail, a dark green head with a red face, and long tail feathers.
 However there are a large number of variations.
 Female pheasants are more uniform in colour, being a paler mottled brown, and are smaller than the males.
 Pheasants feed mainly on cereals and seeds together with some insects, and can be found in a large variety of habitats - woodlands, hedgerows, scrubland and shrubby wetlands.

 Archaeological information suggests that pheasants were introduced into Britain by the Romans but were only really common from the 15th Century.
 At that time they were mainly bred for the table, but may also have been hunted by trained hawks.
 As fireams developed in the 1700's they became more widespread in sporting terms and by the 1800's they were firmly established as a hunted quarry in Scotland - "flying shooting".